-Despite the above market-wide concerns, and in stark contrast to the investment performance of our long book, the business fundamentals across this section of our portfolio have remained exceptional.
+Despite the above market-wide concerns, and in stark contrast to our investment performance, the business fundamentals across our portfolio have remained exceptional.

-In nearly all cases across the portfolio, we raised our projections for longer term revenue and earnings growth and, most importantly, free cash flow generation following our companies' latest earnings reports.
-According to our models, each of our longs are on a path to double-digit compounding revenue growth with expanding margins and substantial free cash generation over the coming 5-10 years - growth rates that we expect to be durable and sustainable.
+In nearly all cases across the portfolio, we raised our projections for longer term revenue and earnings growth and, most importantly, free cash flow generation following our companies' latest earnings reports.8 According to our models, each of our holdings is on a path to double-digit compounding revenue growth with expanding margins and substantial free cash generation over the coming 5-10 years - growth rates that we expect to be durable and sustainable.
 In addition, nearly all our portfolio companies also sport cash rich balance sheets with little if any net debt and impressive ratios of operating cash generation compared with expected cap ex needs.
-This means that these businesses are both self-funding and are, or will soon be, in a position to, among other things, return material amounts of excess cash to shareholders, especially if their shares remain depressed.
-9
+This means that these businesses are both self-funding and are, or will soon be, in a position to, among other things, return material amounts of excess cash to shareholders, especially if their shares remain depressed.9